How to build for production

 Step 1: Generate assets

 Build and run the generator first.
-The generator compiles every .pk template, processes assets, and emits a manifest the server reads at startup.
+The generator compiles every .pk template, processes assets, emits a manifest the server reads at startup, and emits the embedded runtime payload (dist/embed/ plus dist/embed_gen.go).

 go build -o bin/generator cmd/generator/main.go